ratio42/optipuzzle/README.md

 # optipuzzle
-A suite for displaying, solving and creating of optimimizer puzzles.
+A suite for displaying, solving and creating optimizer puzzles.